Nipania, Purnia

 Nipania is a village situated in south of Banmankhi, in the Purnia district of Bihar, India.
 It has a population of approximately 5,000.

 It is well connected through road by Banmankhi and Dhamdaha subdivisions; Banmankhi Junction is the nearest railway station.
-It has a middle school and a Shrikrishna temple.
+It has a middle school and a Shri Krishna temple.
 Nearby villages include Magurjan, Aliganj, Gangaili, Maharajganj and Baraina.
 It has a gram panchayat.
 The village is largely agricultural, with maize, jute, and banana.
-There is also a new chowk called Shrikrishna Chowk, and a market is growing near the chowk.
-Every year residents celebrate the Krishna Janmashtami festival.
+There is also a new chowk called Shri Krishna Chowk, and a market is growing near the chowk.
+Every year residents celebrate the Krishna Janmashtami festival with full of enthusiasm.